Before the use of computerized controls, fixing an automobile was straightforward and logical.

 Therefore a mechanic can read a diagnostic code from the computer and fix the problem.

-The reality is that it has become very difficult to diagnose a vehicle problem.
+So, the reality is that it has become very difficult to diagnose a vehicle problem.
 Due to this you will need sophisticated scanning computers that interface with the vehicle’s own onboard diagnostic computer.

-The most common automotive sensors will be:
+The most common automotive sensors are:

 - Crank Position (CKP)